wp-plugins/cpt-onomies/readme.txt

 = I'm not able to save my custom post type because the page keeps telling me "That post type name already exists." =

-I hope that version 1.1 fixed this bug but, if you're still having the problem, you can dequeue the validation script with the following code:
+This is a jQuery "bug" that only seems to plague a few.
+I've noticed that this validation standstill will occur if you have any text printed outside the <body> element on your page.
+If that's not the case, and the problem still lingers after you've upgraded to version 1.1, you can dequeue the validation script by placing the following code in your functions.php file:

 `add_action( 'admin_head', 'my_website_admin_head' );
 function my_website_admin_head() {